cabforum/servercert/docs/BR.md

    This extension MUST be present and SHOULD NOT be marked critical[^**].

    For Subordinate CA Certificates that will be used to issue TLS certificates, the value id-kp-serverAuth [RFC5280] MUST be present.
+The value id-kp-clientAuth [RFC5280] MAY be present.
 The values id-kp-emailProtection [RFC5280], id-kp-codeSigning [RFC5280], id-kp-timeStamping [RFC5280], id-kp-OCSPSigning [RFC5280], and anyExtendedKeyUsage [RFC5280] MUST NOT be present.
 Other values SHOULD NOT be present.

    For Subordinate CA Certificates that are not used to issue TLS certificates, then the value id-kp-serverAuth [RFC5280] MUST NOT be present.
 Other values MAY be present, but SHOULD NOT combine multiple independent usages (e.g. including id-kp-timeStamping [RFC5280] with id-kp-OCSPSigning [RFC5280] or id-kp-codeSigning [RFC5280]).